XingBowen714/DARER/README.md

 We recommend you search the hyper-parameters on your service to obtain the best performances in your own experiment environment.

 ## Citation
-If you use our source code in this repo in your work, please cite the following paper.
+If you use our source code in this repo in your work, please cite our spaper.
 The bibtex are listed below:

 <pre>